macespinoza/cdap-clients/cdap-authentication-clients/python/README.md

 # CDAP Authentication Client

-The Authentication Client API can be used for fetching the access token from the CDAP authentication server to interact with a secure CDAP cluster.
+The Authentication Client Python API can be used for fetching the access token from the CDAP authentication server to interact with a secure CDAP cluster.

 ## Supported Actions